Gåra Stave Church: The Gåra Hill

 The book "Kirker i Telemark" (Churches in Telemark) mentions an old legend that tells how Gåra Stave Church was originally built as a heathen temple, and that Saint Olaf consecrated the building as a Christian church when he was on a mission to Christianize Telemark.
 This legend is also mentioned by historian Gregar O. Nordbø.
 Whether there is any truth to such legends can of course be discussed, but the church building is said to have been very old.
-The church building is thus said to have been the oldest in Grenland, which in the High Middle Ages was the area that today comprises Drangedal, Midt-Telemark, Notodden, and Heddal.
+The church building is thus said to have been the oldest in Grenland, which in the High Middle Ages was the area that today comprises Drangedal Municipality, Midt-Telemark Municipality, and Notodden Municipality.
 Gåra stave church had straight endings on both the chancel, doors, and windows, which was common for the oldest churches in Norway.
 Like Gåra Stave Church, many of the oldest Norwegian churches were also dedicated to the Virgin Mary.
 (Hvitsand, 1984, p.
 148) However, Gåra Church was a stave church, and not a post church (stolpekirke) like the very first churches in Norway often were.

 Another legend recounts: Tradition has it that long ago, a church first built as a heathen temple, stood at "Djupegrop" (between Valen and Vinbekk in Bø, Telemark) and that it was later moved to Gårahaugen (The Gåra Hill) by invisible forces during nighttime.
 Supposedly there was found a key at Djupegrop that fit in the door lock in one of the doors at Gåra stave church.
 During a fire at Djupegrop, which spread through the forest, a stone setting resembling a foundation was revealed, and its size is the same as that of the church at Gårahaugen.